Have you ever had an FSAVC with Legal and General?

 Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Legal and General; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
 Most consumers were informed by Legal and General that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Legal and General start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Legal and General mis-sold FSAVC with various different Aspects:

-- Legal and General may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Legal and General may not have made their consumers aware that they would be choosing the funds for the FSAVC.

 - Legal and General may not have made their customers aware about the chance of purchasing "Added Years".